intmus/intas19-20/_01-introduction-to-intervals/sight-singing.md

 ## How to Prepare the Material

-Chapter 1
+### Chapter 1

-Be sure to read the introductory material at the beginning of chapter, especially the section on Conductor's Beats on page 2.
-The point of this chapter is that any note value, not just a quarter note, can be a beat.
-When the bottom value of a time signature is 2, conduct a half-note beat.
-(Therefore, conduct 1.55 in 3, not in 6.)
+Be sure to read the introductory material at the beginning of chapter, especially the section on **how to conduct** on page 2.
+One of the chief aims in this chapter is to reinforce the principle that any note value, not just a quarter note, can be a beat -- the beat note depends on the time signature in question.
+For example, when the denominator of a time signature is 2, conduct a half-note beat.
+(Therefore, conduct 1.55 in 3 half notes, not in 6 quarter notes.)

-Chant the rhythms, using the syllable "tah."
+Q. How do I perform the rhythms?
+A. Use a strong, neutral syllable such as "Tah."

 Duets: Please prepare both parts.
 Practice them with a partner so that you are not surprised by the sound of both parts together when you perform them together with the professor in your audit.

-Chapter 2
+### Chapter 2

 The material in this chapter builds upon that in Chapter 1.
 It may help to practice each exercise first as a rhythmic study, and then add the pitches.